 Overall there probably is scope to create more mechanisms for adding more conditionality in the financial system, locking up funds until an event happens or creating more easily accessible escrow arrangements.
 Whether this requires the increased adoption of digital ledger technology, smart contracts and tokenisation is far from clear.
 What is clear from the experiences of initial coin offerings and decentralised finance, is that making an already complex financial system harder to understand and control would not be such a good idea.

 - This blog post expresses the views of its author(s), not the position of LSE Business Review or the London School of Economics.

 - Featured image by Bermix Studio on Unsplash

 - When you leave a comment, you’re agreeing to our Comment Policy

-Martin Walker is director of banking and finance at the Center for Evidence-Based Management.
+Martin C. W. Walker is director of banking and finance at the Center for Evidence-Based Management.
 He is the author of the book Front-to-Back: Designing and Changing Trade Processing Infrastructure and contributed to the book Evidence-Based Management: How to Use Evidence to Make Better Organizational Decisions.
 He has also published several papers on banking technology.
 Previous roles include global head of securities finance IT at Dresdner Kleinwort and global head of prime brokerage technology at RBS Markets.
 He has been asked to provide evidence to two parliamentary inquiries, “Digital Currencies” and “IT Failures in the Financial Services Sector”.
 He received his master’s degree in computing science from Imperial College, London and his bachelor’s degree in economics from LSE.